Elloyouease/reading-notes-102/README.md

 # reading-notes-102
 ## About Me
 I am a social policy researcher and work with charites and local governemnts to amend inequitable systems and policies.
-I think software has huge potential to level the societal playing field, here's what I'm learning so far [GitHub Link](https://github.com/Elloyouease).
+I think software has huge potential to level the societal playing field, here's what I'm learning so far on [GitHub](https://github.com/Elloyouease).

 I like making the following, in no particular order...
 - perfume